pingcap/docs-cn/functions-and-operators/string-functions.md

     For example, the `SELECT REGEXP_LIKE(a, b, "n") FROM t1` in MySQL is the same as the `SELECT REGEXP_LIKE(a, b, "s") FROM t1` in TiDB.

 - TiDB does not support `"u"`, which means Unix-only line endings in MySQL.

+### Data type compatibility

+The difference between TiDB and MySQL support for the binary string type:

+- MySQL deos not support binary strings in regular expression functions since 8.0.22.
+For more details, refer to [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/regexp.html).
+But in practice, regular functions can work in MySQL when all parameters or return types are binary strings.
+Otherwise, an error will be reported.
+- Currently, TiDB prohibits using binary strings and an error will be reported under any circumstances.

+### Other compatibility

+The difference between TiDB and MySQL support in replacing empty strings:

+The following takes `REGEXP_REPLACE("", "^$", "123")` as an example:

+- MySQL does not replace the empty string and returns `""` as the result.
+- TiDB replaces the empty string and returns `"123"` as the result.